 If you're someone who does things yourself, consider Maximize My Social Security to calculate your benefit.
 Laurence Kotlikoff, professor of economics at Boston University, created the software to guide the decision-making process on claiming Social Security.
 I would also recommend Dr. Kotlikoff's book, Get What's Yours, The Secret to Maxing Out Your Social Security.
 It's been revised and updated to reflect the current rules.

-It's important to take the time to learn the rules and get the most out of your Social Security income.
+It's essential to take the time to learn the rules and get the most out of your Social Security income.
 Making a quick decision can be costly.
 Getting it right can add tens or hundreds of thousands of dollars to your retirement income.